NETWAYS/ansible-collection-elasticstack/README.md

 Our default configuration will collect filesystem logs placed by `rsyslog`.
 Therefor our example playbook makes sure, `rsyslog` is installed.
 If you don't want that, please change the configuration of the `beats` module.
 Without syslog you won't receive any messages with the default configuration.

 There are some comments in the Playbook.
 Either fill them with the correct values (`remote_user`) or consider them as a hint to commonly used options.

+_Note_: The roles rely on hardcoded group names for placing services on hosts.
+Please make sure you have groups named `elasticsearch`, `logstash` and `kibana` in your Ansible inventory.
+Hosts in these groups will get the respective services.
+Restricting your plays to the appropriate hosts will not work because the roles interact with hosts from other groups e.g. for certificate generation.

 ```
 ---
 - hosts: all